tipdbmp/adjustable-number/README.md

 # Adjustable number - an AngularJS directive

 A small subset of the functionality of the [tangle.js](http://worrydream.com/Tangle/) wrapped into an angularjs directive.
-Currently requires jQuery to be present, jqLite will not suffice.

 ### Usage